 Major Heat Disorders

 Most people who experience acute collapse or other symptoms associated with exercise in the heat are suffering from heat exhaustion, simply defined as the inability to continue exertion in the heat.
 The presumed cause of heat exhaustion is loss of fluid and electrolytes, but there are no objective markers to define the syndrome, which is a spectrum ranging from minor complaints to a vague boundary shared with heat stroke.
-Transient mental changes, such as irritability, confusion, or irrational behavior may be present, but neurologic signs, such as seizures or coma, would indicate heat stroke or hyponatremia.
+Transient mental changes, such as irritability, confusion, or irrational behavior may be present, but major neurologic signs, such as seizures or coma, indicate heat stroke or hyponatremia.
 Body temperature may be normal or mildly elevated.

 - Use evaporative cooling by maximizing skin exposure, spraying tepid water on the skin, and maintaining air movement over the body by fanning.

 - Apply ice or cold packs to the neck, axillas, and groin.
 Vigorously massage the skin to prevent constriction of blood vessels and try to avoid shivering, which will increase body temperature.

 - Immerse the person in cool water, such as a nearby pool or natural body of water.
 (Always attend and hold the person while in the water.)

 Unless the recovery is rapid, the person should be evacuated to a hospital.
 If that is not possible, encourage rehydration for those able to take oral fluids, and monitor closely for several hours for temperature swings.
 Delayed complications in the first 24–48 hours may include liver or kidney damage and bleeding.

 Prevention of Heat Disorders